Do you love books?

 As you might imagine, I read a lot of books about organizing.
 In fact, I love to read and I read a lot of books of all genres: novels, mysteries, classics, thrillers, history books, biographies, self-help books, and more.

-Two years ago, I started keeping a list of books I’ve read (on my Wunderlist app, of course!) and was pleased to discover that I read over 50 books per year.
+Two years ago, I started keeping a list of books I’ve read and was pleased to discover that I read over 50 books per year.
 According to the Pew Research Center, the average American adult reads 5 books per year, so I guess I would be considered a voracious reader.